 Secondly, you can also toss your knee pads into the washing machine to keep them clean.
 Take care to use the lowest setting on your machine as well as to wash the knee pads in cold water.
 This prevents the fabric from stretching and keeps your knee pads in good shape.

 Knee pads are crucial for a combat sport like BJJ and you should take the necessary steps to protect yourself from injury by using the right equipment.
+It’s just as simple as the mouthguard.
+Or having the right GI.
 When properly used, knee pads can save you from an entire world of hurt.